 J.P Williams is bringing back the Chicago and New Orleans Blues, with his new album ‘Stolen Cadillac’.
 He was able to turn each song into an unique composition, by finding a new way of expressing the Blues and adding new versatile elements to it.
 The music he produces is based on artist like Muddy Waters or Howlin’ Woolf.
 There are aimed new ideas to be discovered in his songs.
 This is also the key to make the progression of music move forward.

 “I really believe that the blues music that I do relies on artists that came before us”

-‘Woman of mine’ can be described as an old school blues, where the guitar shuffle sets the tone for an earthy song with brilliant sounding licks.
+‘Woman of mine’ can be described as an old-school blues, where the guitar shuffle sets the tone for an earthy song with brilliant sounding licks.
 ‘Now or Never’ is an upbeat and swinging composition, which gets intensified by the harp.
-The sparkling piano brightens up the dark core and helps showing the Blues in all variations.
+The sparkling piano brightens up the dark core and helps to show the Blues in all variations.
 The gathering of vocals and all kinds of instruments, could not be done better in ‘Stolen Cadillac’.